The last death eaters

 -Have you ever met your… Father by blood? »

--No. And I couldn’t care less about my progenitor. » She snapped, icily.
-She had never told him anything about her past.
+-No. And I couldn’t care less about my progenitor. » She had never told him anything about her past.
 Suneko was a woman of a few words.
 Severus had never asked.

 -So, you were brought up in an orphanage. »